 One of the things that makes people nervous about dental implants is their cost.
 But you’re paying for something that definitely gives you its money’s worth.
-Dr. Bradley Dean goes into detail about the cost of dental implants in Plano, TX.
+Dr. Bradley Dean goes into detail about the cost of dental implants in Plano, Texas.

 What are Dental Implants?